 Allowing governments to prop up companies or industries would undermine the European single market and violate recently-signed trade deals with Canada and Japan.

-Giving preference to European companies and products in public procurement may be the easiest option politically, but it would also be the most blatantly protectionist and might invite retaliation from other trading partners.
+Giving preference to European companies and products in public procurement may be the easiest option politically, but it would also be the most blatantly protectionist and may invite retaliation from other trading partners.

 There is a better way

-The IRA makes allowances for Canada and Mexico, which have a separate trade agreement with the United States (the former NAFTA).
-Europe should lobby for the same treatment.
+The IRA makes allowances for Canada and Mexico, which have a separate trade deal with the United States (the former NAFTA).
+Europe should lobby for the same.

 Even better would be a transatlantic “NAFTA” that bans discrimination in procurement, frees movement of workers across the Atlantic, harmonizes licensing requirements and product standards, and lifts most remaining tariffs.

-Negotiations for such a trade pact, the Transatlantic Trade and Investment Partnership, were taking place before Donald Trump became president in 2017.
+Negotiations for such a trade pact, the Transatlantic Trade and Investment Partnership, broke down under President Donald Trump.
 Joe Biden should give them another chance.